Best Mattress for Adjustable Beds: Reviews and Buyer’s Guide

 But do all mattresses work with an adjustable bed or do you have to find a special type?
 In this article, we will cover the best mattresses for an adjustable bed, as well as some types to avoid.

 Each model comes in Twin, Twin XL, Full, Queen, King, California King, and Split King.
-A 100-night sleep trial and 20-year limited warranty come attached with each mattress purchase.
+Plus, Amerisleep offers a 100-night sleep trial and a 20-year warranty with every mattress.

 For a full review of Amerisleep mattresses, check out our other guide.